Marylebone Mountaineering Club, London

 To keep our club active, we are always on the look out for new members – climbers, walkers and mountaineers of all standards are warmly received.

 The activities of the club are centred around monthly meets held throughout the year with additional meets in the summer.
 The meets take place all over the UK in locations aimed to provide good climbing and walking.
 Sometimes mountain biking, kayaking and other activities are accessible too.
 Accommodation for winter meets is arranged in huts or similar premises whereas during the rest of the year we camp.

 Transport to the meets is arranged in private cars and the meet organiser will try and arrange lifts for non-drivers who are then expected to contribute to transport costs.
+Sometimes a group will hire a car if there aren’t enough car spaces.
+And some locations can be reached by train.
 Please have a look at the the gallery to see some of the things we get up to.

-Many informal trips are also organised outside of the meet program and there are normally people going away just about every weekend in the summer.
+Informal trips are also organised outside of the meet program and there are often people going away just about every weekend in the summer.
 People also organise foreign trips, typically to the Alps or sport climbing in Spain and Italy, and anyone expressing an interest can easily get involved in these activities.

 The club also has an active social side with occasional pub meets in London.
 Annual events include a photo competition, a 5th November firework party, and a Christmas Dinner (usually held in January).
 Many members also use the various climbing walls in London, join our Facebook page to see details of when Anna, our climbing wall secretary, will be at the Castle.

 Membership is £20 a year and is open to anyone over 18.
 The club is affiliated to the BMC, therefore MMC members receive the same benefits as individual members of the BMC, such as third party insurance, free Summit magazine, reduced subscription rates to High magazine.
 Club members are also entitled to contract rate discounts (15%) at Cotswold shops.